 - Three confidential reference reports.
 The online application form will ask for the contact information for the referees.
 The referee will be invited by email and will respond by email.
 Applicants can check the status of submission through their online application form account.
 References should be requested from individuals who are prepared to provide a report on your academic ability and qualifications.
 Personal references are not acceptable.

 - Uploaded documents.
-Applicants can now upload PDF scans of the following: (1) English test; (2) Proof of Canadian Permanent Residency or Canadian Citizenship (for those not born in Canada); and (3) Official academic documents.
+Applicants can now upload PDF scans of the following: (1) English test; (2) Proof of Canadian Permanent Residency or Canadian Citizenship (for those not born in Canada); (3) Official academic documents; (4) Statement of Interest; and (5) Resume/CV.
 If given a provisional admission offer, the academic documents sent from other institutes must match the scans used for review in order to receive an unconditional admission letter.

 This is a highly intensive program with a heavy course load, potentially including strong laboratory components requiring significant teaching and other resources.
 We receive a large number of applications from around the world, but can only accommodate a limited number of students each year.
 Successful candidates will be those with the highest academic standing and the most relevant background in computational modeling & simulation in mechanical engineering, design & product development, energy & environment, or micro & nano mechanical engineering, with strong fundamentals in the discipline of Mechanical Engineering.

 Applicants with Canadian or U.S credentials

 Applicants must hold a Bachelor of Applied Science or equivalent, conferred at a recognized institution in North America, as well as relevant prior education in mechanical engineering, with:

 - A minimum overall average of B+ (76% at UBC) in third- and fourth-year level courses, or